Foreign population in Japan breaks record with 2.82 million | The Japan Times

 Those arriving on visas for engineers and international services stood at 256,414, up 13.6 percent, while 13,038 — up 17.9 percent — entered under visas for highly skilled professionals.

-Those arriving with the new visa status created in April for blue-collar workers stood at just 20, though the number who acquiring this status had risen to 616 as of Oct.
+Those arriving with the new visa status created in April for blue-collar workers stood at just 20, though the number who acquired this status had risen to 616 as of Oct.
 18.

 Given that the government expected up to 47,550 people to arrive on this visa in fiscal 2019 ending in March, the system is apparently off to a slow start.